Libera-Chat/libera-chat.github.io/content/_guides/helpers.md

 [Nickname] is logged in as Accountname
 ```

-If they are not identified, check if they will unable to join because of `+r`
+If they are not identified, check if they will be unable to join because of `+r`
 in the channel modes, or if they will be unable to talk because of a `+q` on
 `$~a` (users that are not identified).
 This is how you would check for the
 `#windows` channel: